 4.7 Demonstrate insight and understanding about emotions and human responses to emotions that allow one to incorporate their knowledge, values, and culture.

-SELECT 4.8 Demonstrate advanced team leadership skills that enhance team functioning, the learning environment, and/or the health care system.
+SELECT 4.8 Demonstrate advanced team leadership skills that enhance team functioning, the learning

 SELECT 4.9 Communicate effectively and sensitively with patients, adjusting language and style in order to

 5. Professionalism